department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 <div class="usa-accordion">
 <ul class="usa-unstyled-list">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="use-veteran-id-card">What can I use my Veteran ID Card for, and what can I not use it for?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="use-veteran-id-card">What can I use my Veteran ID Card for, and what can't I use it for?</button>
 <div id="use-veteran-id-card" class="usa-accordion-content">

 You can use your Veteran ID Card to get discounts offered to Veterans at many restaurants, hotels, stores, and other businesses.